Exercise After Knee Replacement: A Comprehensive Guide

 4. Stationary Cycling

-One of the best exercises after knee replacement.
-Improves flexibility and joint nutrition without impact.
+One of the best exercises after knee replacement, stationary cycling improves flexibility and joint nutrition without impact.

 5. Hip Abduction

-During this period, focus on improving walking pattern, increasing motion, and building endurance.
+During this period, the focus should be on improving walking patterns, increasing motion, and building endurance.

-Once your surgeon confirms good healing, you can progress to more dynamic exercises that rebuild full knee function.
+Once the surgeon confirms good healing, patients can progress to more dynamic exercises that rebuild full knee function.

 1. Leg Press (Light Weight)